mukhal/mukhal.github.io/_includes/about/about.md

 <!--- <img src="https://i.imgur.com/UE1yXQ5.png" width=180 height=180> --->
 <img src="https://i.ibb.co/9YDR3xg/headshot-circle.png" width=180 height=180>
-I am a fourth-year PhD candidate at the University of Michigan in Ann Arbor advised by [Lu Wang](https://web.eecs.umich.edu/~wangluxy/) and [Honglak Lee](https://web.eecs.umich.edu/~honglak/).
+I am a final-year PhD candidate at the University of Michigan in Ann Arbor advised by [Lu Wang](https://web.eecs.umich.edu/~wangluxy/) and [Honglak Lee](https://web.eecs.umich.edu/~honglak/).
 I'm currently an intern at LG AI Research working on web agents.
 I am interested in test-time techniques for LLM reasoning, controlled generation, and knowledge attribution.<!---Previously, I did my master's in the computer science department at *Cairo University*, where I focused on Low-resource [multi-dialectal Arabic NLU](https://www.aclweb.org/anthology/2021.eacl-main.65/). ---> I was fortunate to work in different places with so many amazing people.
-In summer 2024, I was at Cohere working on large scale model merging for 100B+ models.
 In summer 2023, I was AI2 working with Iz Beltagy and Hao Peng on training models to cite their pretraining [data](https://arxiv.org/abs/2404.01019).
 In 2021, I was Amazon AWS working with [Kathy Mckeown](http://www.cs.columbia.edu/~kathy/).
 Prior to that, I was an intern at Naver Labs Europe where I worked on Controllable Text Generation and Energy-based models with [Hady Elsahar](https://www.hadyelsahar.io/) and [Marc Dymetman](https://scholar.google.com.eg/citations?user=D6J5pooAAAAJ&hl=en).

 On a side note, I'm an avid reader of philosophy of mind, and an all-time listener of uplifting trance music.
 In my free time, I play the piano, write, and produce my own [music](https://soundcloud.com/muhammad-khalifa/sets/1iesbut8u66r).
 If you'd like to chat about research, mentoring, or potentially collaborate, ping me at `[lastname]m@umich.edu.`